Gordon Freeman: Character design

 In Half-Life, Gordon wears the Mark IV suit.
 Later in the game, the suit is equipped with an optional long-jump module so Gordon can leap great distances.
 It is charged using power modules throughout Black Mesa.
 In Half-Life 2 Gordon receives the upgraded Mark V suit, which lacks the long-jump module but gains several new abilities.
-It features a visual zooming capability, limited sprinting, an anti-venom injector, an optional ammo and health counter on the crosshair, and has been modified to use Combine power nodes to charge the suit.
+It features a visual zooming capability, limited sprinting, an anti-venom injector, an optional ammo and a health counter on the crosshair, and has been modified to use Combine power nodes to charge the suit.

 The Mark V initially used a single power source for the flashlight, sprinting, and oxygen supply; in Half-Life 2: Episode Two the flashlight was given a separate power source to improve gameplay.
-The symbol on Gordon's HEV suit is the lower case Greek letter Lambda, λ.
+The symbol on Gordon's HEV suit is the lowercase Greek letter Lambda, λ.
 This symbol is used by scientists to denote the decay constant of radioactive elements (related to the half-life of an element).
-As well as appearing on Gordon's suit, the symbol replaces the letter "a" in the game title (Hλlf-Life), and is the name of the complex in the Black Mesa Research Facility where teleportation experiments are conducted in the first game.
-The Lambda symbol is also seen in Half-Life 2 as a marking of the human resistance, seen close to hidden supplies and on the arm bands of better equipped resistance fighters.
+As well as appearing on Gordon's suit, the symbol replaces the letter "a" in the game title (Hλlf-Life) and is the name of the complex in the Black Mesa Research Facility where teleportation experiments are conducted in the first game.
+The Lambda symbol is also seen in Half-Life 2 as a marking of the human resistance, seen close to hidden supplies and on the armbands of better equipped resistance fighters.